tulte/ansible-filter/README.md

 ## Ignore Entries

 Create a File ansible-filter.ignore in the project folder.
-Add row seperated by semicolon.
-First col matcg is task and second is current line.
+Add rows seperated by semicolon.
+First col match is task and second is current line.

 ```
 <task1>;<line>